F5Networks/f5-azure-arm-templates/azure-arm-2nic/readme.md

 Introduction
 ------------

-This project implements an ARM Template to deploy a base example of F5 in a 2 nic deployment.
+This solution implements an ARM Template to deploy a base example of F5 in a 2 nic deployment.
+This allows interface #1 to be used for mgmt and data-plane traffic from the internet, then interface #2 is connected into the Azure networks where traffic will be processed by the pool members in a traditional 2 arm design.

 Documentation
 -------------